vortex-es/vortex-es.github.io/markets/solar.md

 ### Check Vortex Solar accuracy for yourself:

--Request</a> our validation withe-paper including comparisons against measurements in all continents
+-Request our validation withe-paper including comparisons against measurements in all continents

 -<a href="http://interface.vortex.es/signup">Sign up</a> to get access to our free Interface
 <!--